 4. Supply Doesn’t Necessarily Reflect the Demand

-Toni: While I share your cynicism, I suspect the state government has access to a really robust dataset that is valid.
-They have calculated how much they can put into the pots for businesses to apply for, and they've set those limits based on how many people they think are eligible to apply and what the success rate is going to be.
+The state government have calculated how much they can put into the pots for businesses to apply for, and they’ve set those limits based on how many people they think are eligible to apply and what the success rate is going to be.

-Toni: I think partly some people are applying for the grants because they don’t want to miss out on something—“If people got a grant then I should get a grant because I'm also amazing.”
-Sometimes, it is genuine where there is a project that they've wanted to do for a really long time, and this cash injection will help them achieve that target and achieve it quicker.
-And sometimes people think if there's funding available, I have been toying with the idea of a couple of projects, but now I know I have a chance of getting a grant for it so I'm going to go ahead and apply for a grant for that project.
+I think partly some people are applying for the grants because they don’t want to miss out on something— “If people got a grant, then I should get a grant because I’m also amazing.”
+Sometimes, it is genuine where there is a project that they’ve wanted to do for a long time, and this cash injection will help them achieve that target and achieve it quicker.
+And sometimes people think if there’s funding available, I have been toying with the idea of a couple of projects, but now I know I have a chance of getting a grant for it so I’m going to go ahead and apply for a grant for that project.

 5. QLD Government Grants for Small Business Are Published Online

-Toni: At the moment, outside of COVID rescue grants, most of the small business grants are around innovation.
+At the moment, most of the small business grants are around innovation.
 We have the key targeted industries at a state and federal level where there is an investment.
 These include modern manufacturing, defence, biotech, and health.

 6. Some Business Structures Are Ineligible for Grants

-Toni: First, you have a project in mind with the start date, end date, and measurable outcomes.
+The first thing to do when looking at applying for grants is that you must have a project in mind with the start date, end date, and measurable outcomes.
 The second is that you meet the eligibility criteria, such as how old your business is, what the turnover is, and you are registered for GST.

 Some business structures are ineligible for some grants.
 For example, trust structures are often specifically precluded from applying for grants.